2025 ANNUAL EDUCATIONAL CONFERENCE EVENT INFORMATION

 3:20 pm – 3:45 pm: Addressing the Unmet Needs of Refractory Chronic Cough

-Speaker TBD - This speaker will discuss the etiology behind refractory chronic cough and the treatment approaches for management
+Matthew Drake, MD PhD (Oregon Health Sciences University) - This speaker will discuss the etiology behind refractory chronic cough and the treatment approaches for management.

 3:45 pm – 4:10 pm: Frailty in Pulmonary and Critical Care Medicine